crisglav/megtusalen_validation2026/README.txt

 - Variable schema: [`participants_megtusalen.json`](data/participants_megtusalen.json)
   - Created manually

+Note: for comparing outputs visually one can use the tool "spreadsheet compare" which is preinstalled with Microsoft Excel.

 ## Data privacy

 This repository contains sensitive clinical data belonging to the C3N.
 This dataset is for internal use only.